Leaving the church and returning to God

 I have been a Christian—of one type or another—all my life, so I admit that I cannot speak with any authority about other faiths.
 But I do have some good Life Tips that apply to all faiths and how we can respect everyone’s faith without judgement.
-And while I am not here to convert anyone, I have learned some valuable things that might help you put faith and religion into a more coherent context and into a more rational place in our lives.
+And while I’m not here to convert anyone, I have learned some valuable things that might help you put faith and religion into a more coherent context and a more rational place in your life.

 “We find it fascinating that every single hostile encounter Jesus has is with highly religious people.
 Not one of them is with a so-called “pagan.”
 It was religious people who opposed Christ; it was religious people who had him killed.
 This ought to give you some idea of the pernicious nature of religion.
 There is relationship with God and life in his Kingdom, and then there is religion.
 They are not the same.” ~ John Eldredge

 “But be doers of the word, and not hearers only, deceiving yourselves.
 For as the body without spirit is dead, so faith without works is dead also.” ~ James 2: 22,26